 “Designated Employee” means one who has been designated as critical to the operation of a unit, whose physical presence is required regardless of the existence of an emergency condition, and whose absence from duty could endanger the safety and well-being of the campus population and/or physical plant structure.
 Employees may be considered designated on a situational basis, e.g., in the event of a weather emergency only, or in the event of a public health crisis.
 Designated employees should be notified in writing upon hire.
 Additionally, current employees in a designated status should be notified in writing on an annual basis of their designation.
 Designations may be changed at any time depending on need.

-Essential employees are expected to report for work during a University emergency unless specifically directed by their department not to report, or if directed by civil, emergency or medical authorities not to report for health and safety reasons.
+Designated employees are expected to report for work during a University emergency unless specifically directed by their department not to report, or if directed by civil, emergency or medical authorities not to report for health and safety reasons.

-- Essential employees required to work during a period when normal operations are suspended or altered shall:
+1. Only designated employees required to work during a period when normal operations are suspended or altered shall: